kazuto-nishimori/Open-Source-GIS/lab8/index.md

 ### Uncertainty propagation and ethics of data presentation<a name="rac-c"></a>

 Attempting to reproduce the map raised questions of uncertainty propagation that was never brought up by the authors.
+As Tate (2013) reminds us, when we deal with aggregation, we must always consider the areal unit problem which "manifests as a combination of a scale problem, where correlations between variables often increase with the level of aggregation, and an aggregation problem, in which correlations between enumeration units might depend as much on the manner of the aggregation as the relationships between variables".

 We propose that the method of data collection by the DHS makes this dataset not suitable for aggregation at the TA scale.
 As we discussed earlier, the survey is designed to be representative of the population of Malawi at the national scale.
 Although not explicitly stated, we can infer that this is also true at the district scale.
 We saw that the coordinates of the clusters were randomized in such way to never cross the district borders.
 This we presume is because the clusters were chosen to be representative of their district.

 A similar guarantee does not exist at the level of the traditional authorities.
 There are 203 traditional authorities in the small nation of Malawi.
 This makes the coordinate randomization of 2-5km a very significant source of uncertainty; a point that was in a given TA could easily have been randomized to end up in a neighboring one.
 Malcolm et al. chose to aggregate at this level because they believed that at the district level, local hotspots of vulnerability could be averaged out and made invisible.
 They claim TA to be the lowest meaningful administrative level for aggregation, but with so much uncertainty, I disagree with their rationale and decision.